AviatrixSystems/Docs/HowTos/site2cloud.rst

 Overview
 ========

 Aviatrix supports connectivity between its Gateways in the cloud and on-premise routers using a feature called `Site2Cloud`, as shown below.
-This document outlines how to get a connectivity established between an Aviatrix Gateway in AWS, Azure, or GCP and your on-premise router or firewall.
+This document outlines how to get connectivity established between an Aviatrix Gateway in AWS, Azure, or GCP and your on-premise router or firewall.

 |site2cloud|